 - Excellent organizational skills, including capacity to coordinate multiple projects and initiatives, and prioritize effectively to work within deadlines and meet deliverables.

-- Excellent skills relating to establishing and maintaining respectful and collaborative working relationships with all EVA BC staff as well as with external stakeholders.
+- Excellent skills relating to establishing and maintaining respectful and collaborative working relationships with the organization’s staff as well as with external stakeholders.

-- Demonstrated ability to be flexible, be a collaborative team player, bring positivity to the EVA BC team, work independently, and show initiative and creativity;
+- Demonstrated ability to be flexible, a collaborative team player, bring positivity to the organization, work independently, and show initiative and creativity.

 - Knowledge and skills necessary for working from a feminist, intersectional, anti-oppressive, and trauma-informed perspective, which includes bringing an analysis of gender, race, class, sexuality, ability, and age to all areas of the work.